-The West Chocolate Mountains Solar Energy Zone (SEZ) is located in Imperial County, California within the boundaries of the California Desert Conservation Area (CDCA).
+The West Chocolate Mountains Solar Energy Zone (SEZ) is a designated leasing area (DLA) located in Imperial County, California within the boundaries of the California Desert Conservation Area (CDCA).
 The SEZ is located on BLM administered lands within the El Centro Field Office.

 The Record of Decision (ROD) for the West Chocolate Mountains Renewable Energy Evaluation Area (REEA) Final Environmental Impact Statement and Proposed California Desert Conservation Area Plan Amendment established the 10,759 acre (43.5 km2) West Chocolate Mountains SEZ within the REEA.
 The REEA itself consists of approximately 64,000 acres (259 km2), of which 18, 765 acres (76 km2) is BLM-administered surface acreage.